sdsc/sdsc-summer-institute-2022/3.5_high_throughput_computing/DEPENDENCIES.md

 ### Pi-peline it: Creating a simple workflow

 Finally, download the following batch job script.
-It setups up the simple workflow we ran above manually in a single batch job.
+It recreates the simple workflow we ran above manually in a single batch job.
+Workflow jobs like this can be used to write (and launch) more complex job dependencies than you might do so directly from the command-line.

 ```
 wget https://raw.githubusercontent.com/sdsc/sdsc-summer-institute-2022/main/3.5_high_throughput_computing/run-pi-workflow.sh